How to Transfer Data from iPhone to Android

 Following these steps ensures your important data makes the journey safely.
 Enjoy your new Android device without losing your valuable information.

-How do I transfer contacts from iPhone to Android?
+How do I transfer photos from iPhone to Android?

 Was this page helpful?